 10-year warranty on the frame

 If you have the yard space for a jungle gym, Gorilla has one of the best wooden swing sets out there.
-Made from durable Cedar and strong chains, this swing set is guaranteed to weather any storm.
-Though this is pricier than other swing sets, the play features on Gorilla’s set—which include a slide, trapeze swing, rock wall, and more— entertain kids of all ages, essentially paying for itself.
+Made from durable cedar and strong chains, this swing set is guaranteed to weather any storm.
+Though this is pricier than other swings, the play features on Gorilla’s set—which includes a slide, trapeze swing, rock wall, and more—entertain kids of all ages, essentially paying for itself.

 Price at time of publish: $1,364